 To work as a conservationist, you will need at least a bachelor's degree.
 Most conservationists pursue a degree in forestry, agronomy, agricultural science, biology, rangeland management, or environmental science.
-Some people go on to earn a master's degree or doctorate after earning their bachelor's degree.
+Some people go on to earn a master's degree or doctorate.

 Particular soft skills, or personal qualities, will allow you to excel in this occupation.
 They include:

 - Listening and verbal communication skills: As a conservationist, you will have to communicate well with colleagues, workers, landowners, and the public.

 - Problem-solving and critical thinking skills: Detecting problems and identifying solutions will be a big part of your job.